 - Complete an Annual Water Heater Inspection.
 Begin with the top of your water heater and inspect for any leaks or heavy corrosion on the pipes and valves.
 For gas water heaters, examine the draft hood and ensure that it is placed correctly, with a few inches of air space within the tank and where it connects to the vent.
 Search for any corrosion.
 If you saw any black residue, soot or charred metal, this is a sign you may be having a combustion, or if you ever smell gas, contact a professional as soon as possible.

-If you encounter issues with your water heater or any part of your home’s plumbing system, heating & cooling or sewer & mainlines, be sure to contact us at 888-671-7767 or email us at [email protected] for any question or schedule an appointment with Einstein Plumbing and Heating, we’ll take care of you.
+If you encounter issues with your water heater or any part of your home’s plumbing system, heating & cooling or sewer & mainlines, be sure to contact us at 888-671-7767 for any question or schedule an appointment with Einstein Pros, we’ll take care of you anywhere in Oregon, Washington and Nevada.